UK Sole Representative Visa

-The Sole Representative applicant will need to meet the English Language requirements at level A1 of the Common European Framework Reference (CEFR).
+The UK Sole Representative visa applicant will need to meet the English Language requirements at level A1 of the Common European Framework Reference (CEFR).
 This requirement can also be met if the applicant has a degree acceptable by UK NARIC.

-A Sole Representative cannot take any other employment and must intend to work full-time in their role as a representative of the parent company overseas.
+A UK Sole Representative cannot take any other employment and must intend to work full-time in their role as a representative of the parent company overseas.